-Type 3 (local, extended attack) IMT's are organized and dispatched for the Upper Colorado River Interagency Fire Management Unit area through Grand Junction Interagency Dispatch Center.
+Type 3 (local, extended attack) IMT's are organized and dispatched through Grand Junction Interagency Dispatch Center.
 This cadre is staffed by NWCG qualified personnel at the Type 3 level from federal, state, and county agencies.
 This IMT is available to assist all jurisdictional agencies within the area, and is available to staff an incident for up to 7 days.
 The Type 3 IMT can be used to handle the coordination of medium-sized incidents, or to serve as an interim team on larger incidents before a Type 1 or Type 2 IMT can assume management duties.